benjaboyy/Vectrex-Doodle-Jump/README.md

 # Doodle Jump Vectrex Port

 This is an unfinished port of the popular mobile game *Doodle Jump* to the Vectrex system.
 In its current state, you can jump, and platforms will spawn.
+The demo also includes some tests I did with displaying a logo or some other graphics.

 ## Features